BlackL0ok/PyCollo/README.md

 May be I will add more feature, options, and way to execute (like a .exe or .bash)

 I am not responsible in case of problems with schedules, rooms and dates.
+**Tested with Python 3.8**

+## Requirement
+Have python or anything to execute .py files python library :pandas, tkinter, sqlite3

 ## Contact
 if you need help, contact me here :